The Best Citronella Dog Collar Australia - An Overview

 This is the beauty of remote control collars.
 When your dog is in a barking frenzy, you can use your remote control to sprit them at that precise moment.

 As we mentioned in the auto collar section, this isn’t so helpful when you are not around, but we think training is always best employed when you are around.
-If you can instill good habits when you are present, this can eventually improve their behaviour when you aren’t there.
+If you can instil good habits when you are present, this can eventually improve their behaviour when you aren’t there.

 How To Use A Citronella Collar Effectively